derekrjones/angular-styleguide/README.md

 ### Modules
 ###### [Style [Y127](#style-y127)]

-  - When there are multiple modules, the main module file is named `app.module.js` while other dependent modules are named after what they represent.
-For example, an admin module is named `admin.module.js`.
-The respective registered module names would be `app` and `admin`.
+  - All modules have their own directory and have the file name `index.js`.
+  - use `app` as the module name if you have only a single app (`ng-app="app"`)
+  - use `app` prefix when you have multiple apps (`ng-app="app.main"`, `ng-app="app.admin"`)
+  - use `xx` namespace prefix for all features ('xx.feature.sub-feature')

+  *Why?*: Adding modules of a dependency is dead simple.

+  > `require('./some-feature-folder').name` will load and get the name of the module for adding as a dependency.

-    *Why?*: Provides consistency for multiple module apps, and for expanding to large applications.
+  *Why?*: Provides consistency for multiple apps with multiple modules, and for expanding to large applications.

-    *Why?*: Provides easy way to use task automation to load all module definitions first, then all other angular files (for bundling).
+  *Why?*: Using different namespaces for apps and features creates a clear separation and avoids conflicts when adding new apps.

 ### Configuration
 ###### [Style [Y128](#style-y128)]

   - Separate configuration for a module into its own file named after the module.
 A configuration file for the main `app` module is named `app.config.js` (or simply `config.js`).
-A configuration for a module named `admin.module.js` is named `admin.config.js`.
+A configuration for the module defined in `avengers/index.js` is named `avengers.config.js`.

   *Why?*: Separates configuration from module definition, components, and active code.

   *Why?*: Provides an identifiable place to set configuration for a module.

 ### Routes
 ###### [Style [Y129](#style-y129)]

   - Separate route configuration into its own file.
-Examples might be `app.route.js` for the main module and `admin.route.js` for the `admin` module.
+Examples might be `routes.js` for the main module.
 Even in smaller apps I prefer this separation from the rest of the configuration.

+  > Separate routes so that each module contains it's own route definitions, this allows you to build multiple apps with the different routes depending on which features are exposed.

 **[Back to top](#table-of-contents)**

 ## Application Structure LIFT Principle